prabodhtr/computational-complexity-calc/README.md

-# ComputerSecurityS8
+# Computational Complexity

-The code easily shows the number of bits in root of number N to be atleast half the number of bits in the number itself.
+- Shows the number of bits in root of a number `N` to be atleast half the number of bits in the number itself
-Please view the ResultingGraph.png for the illustration
+- Graphical representation of bit length provided for reference

+_**This project is created as part of the computer security course and should be refered for educational purpose alone**_